 The mid 1990s brought layout and printing into the computer age.
 The paper got a bit of flair then, with green ink used on the masthead and a few other places.
 The first color photos appeared in November 2015 and all photos are now printed in color.
-The paper has been printed by several different companies since Allen, now by Engle Printing & Publishing of Lancaster, Pa.
+The paper has been printed by several different companies since leaving Allen Printing in 1995.
+It now is printed by Engle Printing & Publishing of Lancaster, Pa.

 In July 1966 local real estate developer Charles Bresler filed a $2,000,000 libel suit against the News Review.
 The suit’s main charge was that the paper had published defamatory remarks about Bresler made by citizens at public sessions of the Greenbelt City Council.
 The remarks were directed to a proposal of Bresler’s that sought city support for rezoning (for apartments) the forested land that now comprises the city’s Forest Preserve.

 In January 1968 a Prince George’s County jury found the remarks libelous and awarded Bresler a $17,500 judgment that was later affirmed by the Maryland Court of Appeals (May 1969).
 The case was successfully appealed to the U.S. Supreme Court which unanimously reversed and vacated the judgment in May 1970, ruling that the News Review was “performing its wholly legitimate function as a community newspaper when it published full reports of these public debates in its news columns.”